xonsh/xonsh/docs/tutorial.rst

     >>> $(echo ${x + ' ' + y})
     'xonsh party\n'

-If we remove the caputuring subprocess, the result will be displayed
+If we remove the capturing subprocess, the result will be displayed
 normally:

 .. code-block:: bash